frli8848/DREAM/README.md

 # Introduction

-The DREAM (Discrete REpresentation Array Modeling) toolbox is a free open source toolbox, for both Matlab and Octave ,for simulating acoustic fields radiated from common ultrasonic transducer types and arbitrarily complicated ultrasonic transducers arrays.
+The DREAM (Discrete REpresentation Array Modeling) toolbox is a free open source toolbox, for both Matlab and Octave, for simulating acoustic fields radiated from common ultrasonic transducer types and arbitrarily complicated ultrasonic transducers arrays.
 The DREAM toolbox enables analysis of beam-steering, beam-focusing, and apodization for wideband (pulse) excitation both in near and far fields.